List of Valiente (2012 TV series) characters: Peping Ramirez

 Donya Trining's loyal right hand in manipulating Hacienda Braganza and San Rafael.
 He was Donya Trining's first husband, brought to a plan for a better life planned by Trining.
 He is the real father of Theo.
-His life were engaged in many deaths brought by his hands and gun to protect Trining's desires and his son's sake.
+His life was engaged in many deaths brought by his hands and gun to protect Trining's desires and his son's sake.
 He caused the death of a farmer, Ariston's father; a businessman, Vincent Lee; and he planned many times Gardo's death.